Nordic Safe Digital Childhood Conference 2024

 All conference participants will choose one of the following workshops to dive deep into an issue children are facing in their digital lives related to AI:

-• Would risks do we see for children with AI and what regulations or other measures could safeguard against these risks?
+• What risks do we see for children with AI and what regulations or other measures could safeguard against these risks?
+Facilitated by Lauri Sundberg, Save the Children Finland.